Blake-Loveland/landgrid-support/_articles/using-the-tileserver.md

 ### Endpoint

-All requests will be to the `https://tiles.makeloveland.com` domain, with the paths described below per request.
+All tileserver requests will be to the `https://tiles.makeloveland.com` domain, with the paths described below per request.

 ### Authentication and tokens

-All requests to the API must include a `token` parameter.
-If you have an API subscription or Loveland data license, you can find this in **Account Settings > Preferences** after logging into your account at [landgrid.com](landgrid.com).
-The same Landgrid API tokens can be used for all of our APIs.
+All requests to the tileserver API must include a `token` parameter.
+If you have a Parcel or Tileserver API subscription, you can find your token in **Account Settings > Billing or API sections** after logging into your account at [landgrid.com](landgrid.com).

+A single Landgrid API token can be used for our Parcel API and our Tileserver API, but each must be enabled separately.

-### Standard parcel tiles
+### Parcel tiles

 Landgrid provides a styleable, seamless, nationwide layer of parcel outlines in vector ([MVT](https://www.mapbox.com/vector-tiles/specification/)) and raster (PNG) formats.